ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-6-draft.md

 __3. Notebook Data__

-If you have printed out the contents of your working data at various steps this will siginificanltly increase the file size and will also increase loading time in the site's notebook viewer.
-It is best practice to remove any unecessary print commands and remove the outputs of any dataframes, query results, or other working data types prior to submitting.
+If you have printed out the contents of your working data at various steps this will significantly increase the file size and will also increase loading time in the site's notebook viewer.
+It is best practice to remove any unnecessary print commands and remove the outputs of any dataframes, query results, or other working data types prior to submitting.

 __Hint:__ Use the capture command to disable cell output.